Rules and Regulations: Cricket (Open)

 CKT 3.2 Boroughs must provide a scorer for the competition.
 Scorers must collect their scoresheets for each match from the registration table.
 Scorers should stand together during the match.

-CKT 4 Kit & Equipment An orange junior windball will be provided and used for the competition.
+CKT 4 Kit & Equipment A junior incrediball will be provided and used for the competition.
 Pads and gloves are not required, use of them is optional.

-CKT 5 Competition Format Qualifiers and finals.
-Qualifier groups will be seeded based on 2022 results.
+CKT 5 Competition Format The qualifier groups will be drawn randomly.
 The competition will take place over two qualifier days per gender with an AM and PM session per day.
-Top 8 teams will progress to the finals.
+Top 8 teams will progress to the finals for the U13 competition with regional winners for the U15 girls competition.

 CKT 5.1 The competition is 6-a-side teams with a maximum of 30 balls per innings.

-CKT 5.2 All six players on the fielding team must bowl an over each (including any nominated wicketkeeper).
+CKT 5.2 Five players on the fielding team must bowl an over each.
+A different bowler must bowl each over.

 CKT 5.4 All bowling is from one end – at the end of each over batters must switch ends.